gcgbarbosa/rl-accuracy/README.md

 ### Running

-Once the config file is configured properly, you can use the `main.ipnb` notebook to run rl-acc.
+Once the config file is configured properly, you can use the `main.ipynb` notebook to run rl-acc.
 The notebook is self expanatory.
 If you have any questions, please contact me at gcgbarbosa@gmail.com